 - What is the Open Meetings Act?

 - why should a public body comply?

 - What does it require of public bodies?

 - what activities does it govern? (or not)

 - what actions does it require before a meeting?

 - what actions does it require during a meeting?

 - what actions does it require after a meeting?

 - How is the Act enforced?

-- And during the COVID-19 crisis, when the public cannot attend meetings in person, how can virtual or online meetings and conference calls comply with the Open Meetings Act?
+- How can virtual or online meetings and conference calls comply with the Open Meetings Act?